 The Hive Active Heating Kit will cost you £249, including the cost of installation, and it has stepped up slightly from the £199 price when we first looked at Hive in 2013.
 You can have it installed by other installers if you choose, and the kit will cost £179, with a choice of heating and hot water, or heating only if you have a combi boiler.

 When it comes to updated components, it's easy to switch these around yourself.
 We've updated the hub and added the Hive 2.0 thermostat and it's a very easy process to do yourself, as is switching to a new Hub or adding other Hive devices from the wider smart home system.

 There have been two different thermostats for the Hive.
-The latest takes a leap forward, replacing the rather pedestrian launch thermostat with a totally revised design by Yves Béhar, designed to compliment the rest of your smarthome.
-You can also be accessory frames, incase you want to change the colour for something more interesting than white.
+The latest takes a leap forward, replacing the rather pedestrian launch thermostat with a totally revised design by Yves Béhar, designed to compliment the rest of your smart home.
+You can also buy accessory frames, incase you want to change the colour for something more interesting than white.

-With the likes of Nest offering a sophisticated thermostat, it's great that Hive has updated.
-The new design sees a return to a square format with a central dial.
+With the likes of Nest offering a sophisticated thermostat, it's great that Hive updated.
+The new design sees a square format with a central dial.
 We love that retro styling and the feel of the dial reminds us of thermostats and dimmer switches of the past, with a tactile analogue feeling.
 It really does feel like you're cranking the heat up.

 That dial sits in a reflective faceplate that lies over a display.
 Much of the time it's blank, sitting innocuously in your house minding its own business.
 As soon as you interact with it, however, the details shine out from the depths.
 It's so much more sophisticated than the previous model and if you've got the option to upgrade, we'd recommend it, especially if you're house proud.